$0 Northwest Territories Homeschool Quick-Start Checklist

 What SNAP Entry Requires

-The diploma route is straightforward from a homeschool perspective — you need 100 credits meeting NWT requirements, including the mandatory Language Arts, Math, Science, and Social Studies blocks.
+If the student is pursuing the legacy Senior Secondary School Graduation Diploma, it requires 100 credits; students entering Grade 10 under the newer NWT Graduation Program follow the 80-credit requirements.
 The challenge exam route (available to homeschooled students) allows you to earn credits in subjects your teenager has mastered without sitting the full course.

 Mapping Practical Skills to Homeschool Credits

 One of the advantages of homeschooling a trades-bound teenager is the ability to document real practical work.
 Hands-on construction projects, mechanical work, electrical basics under supervision, welding practice — these aren't peripheral to the diploma.
-They can be the curriculum.
+They can support the curriculum when the applicable school or graduation pathway validates the learning for credit.

-Under NWT's Work Experience and Career and Personal Planning frameworks (transitioning from Alberta to BC curriculum models through 2028), practical learning can count toward elective and CTS (Career and Technology Studies) credits.
+As the NWT transitions from Alberta to BC curriculum models through 2028, practical learning may support elective and CTS (Career and Technology Studies) credits when it is documented and validated through the applicable school or graduation pathway.
 The key is documentation:

 What to capture for a trades-pathway portfolio: